rodekruis/kobo-connect/README.md

     - `repeat.repeatedgroup.1.repeatedquestion`: `Entity.field2`
   - Not all repeated questions need to be filled in nor saved to EspoCRM.
 - If you need to **update** a pre-existing record:
-  - add a question of type `calculate` called `updaterecordby` in the kobo form, which will contain the value of the field which you will use to identify the record;
+  - add a question of type `calculate` called `updaterecordby` in the Kobo form, which will contain the value of the field which you will use to identify the record;
   - add a `Custom HTTP Header` called `updaterecordby` with the name of the field that you will use to identify the record.
-- If you would like to define which submissions should and should not be send to EspoCRM, you can use the field `skipconnect` in your Kobo form.
-If the field is set to `1`, the submission will not be send to EspoCRM.
+- If you need to **avoid sending specific submissions** to EspoCRM:
+  - add a question called `skipconnect` in the Kobo form;
+  - whenever its value is `1` (based on some condition), the submission will not be sent to EspoCRM.

 ## 121